Showing posts with label stroll. Show all posts

 Thomas Turpentine

-He joined the Confederate Army at the age of 13 and served until the surrender of his regiment in Selma.
-He lived in Nashville after the war in the newspaper business but upon his return to Athens, he went into the grocery business with his father.
+He joined the Confederate Army at the age of 13 and served until his regiment surrendered in Selma.
+After the war, he lived in Nashville in the newspaper business, but upon his return to Athens, he went into the grocery business with his father.

 Glenn Hall